Ayesha Gwilt

-Ayesha Gwilt (born 1989) is an English actress.
+Ayesha Dawn Gwilt, sometimes credited as Nisa Cole is an English actress.
 She trained at the National Youth Theatre and has appeared in several theatre productions since.
 She also has a role in the BBC television series, All the Small Things as Grace Oudidja.
 The series also stars Sarah Lancashire, Neil Pearson and Richard Fleeshman.

+Early life

 She has one sister named Rhian Gwilt (born 1992); both are the daughters of Richard and Joan Gwilt.
 Recent theatre credits include Seductive Shakespeare at Contact, Manchester; Meet the Mukherjees at The Octagon Theatre, Bolton; and Verbally Challenged at Contact, Manchester.